Sokkeldirektoratet

 Section 23.

-(1) The licensee shall have an allocation system which ensures that produced petroleum is allocated fairly between licensees.
+(1) The licensee shall have allocation systems that ensures that quantities of produced petroleum are allocated fairly.
 It shall be possible to quality-assure and audit allocated quantities of petroleum.

 (2) The choice of allocation method and equations of state (equations that specify the relationship between pressure, volume and temperature for a fluid) shall be documentable.